Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 Fear seized him once again when the heel of his boot touched a root, and he realized that a tree stood behind him and cut away his only safe route.

 “I will not,” Jin Zixuan replied.
 Already he had crossed through that added distance to stand once more before him.
 “Please, listen to me.”

 And then his hand which had not stopped rising and falling reached forth and grabbed Wei Wuxian’s.

-Wei Wuxian would have liked to say that he pushed him away and fled; the he kept enough of his mind to avoid the mess that was sure to follow, or even to beat Jin Zixuan to the ground and walk away unscathed, but he did not.
-His head rang with the sound of cries.
+Wei Wuxian would have liked to say that he pushed him away and fled; that he kept enough of his mind to avoid the mess that was sure to follow, or even to beat Jin Zixuan to the ground and walk away unscathed, but he did not.
+His head rang with the sound of a child’s cries.
 His skin shifted and moved about his bones, and he stilled entirely, his heart and his lungs gone icy with terror.

 Wei Wuxian could not feel it at all.